alttch/pulr/README.md

 * No more "bit2int" and "int2bit" transformers, it's hardly to imagine where they could be useful.

-* Modbus via UDP is no longer supported, use TCP instead.
-Only single Modbus unit can be pulled per process (look *examples/modbus.yml*).

 ## Troubleshooting

 Before reporting a problem, try running Pulr with verbose output ("-v" command